Folehavegård: Dinesen family

 Wilhelm Dinesen, Karen Blixen's father, acquired Folehavegård in 1879.
 He renovated the buildings and introduced various improvements.
 Dinesen was also the owner of Rungstedlund and Rungstedgård.

 Mary Bess Westenholz, a sister of Karen Blixen's mother, lived at Folehavegård from 1881 until her death in 1947.
 In 1909, she stormed the Danish Rigsdagen and gave a speech to the all-male politicians.

-In 1920, Hørsholm Municipality purchased a large portion of land from Folehavegård and used tp redevelop it with new housing.
+In 1920, Hørsholm Municipality purchased a large portion of land from Folehavegård and used to redevelop it with new housing.
 In 1944, Hørsholm acquired additional land, this time just under 20 hectares, which was also redeveloped.

 The grounds

 The estate covers approximately 35 hectares.
 It consists mostly of open farmland but a marshland, Slettemose, is located in its northern part.
 The estate was subject to a voluntary but binding conservation in 1944.